Azure/communication-ui-library/README.md

 ## Samples

 🚧 We are doing some additional work to finalize our samples to use the package this repository generates but for now we suggest using storybook🚧.

-Check out [Storybook](https://azure.github.io/communication-ui-sdk) to try out this UI Library.
+Check out [Storybook](https://azure.github.io/communication-ui-sdk) to try out this UI Library today!

 ## Features and Benefits